HydraMeshnet/developer-portal/glossary.md

 {
   "name": "ID Card Based Age Verification",
   "version": 1,
-  "description": "Describes how an age can be verified based on a presented ID card.
+  "description": "Describes how age can be verified based on a presented ID card.
 Links to a regulation of a given jurisdiction.", "claimSchema": "cjuCLAIM_SCHEMA",
   "evidenceSchema": "cjuEVIDENCE_SCHEMA",
   "constraintsSchema": "cjuCONSTRAINTS_SCHEMA",